arvidn/libtorrent/docs/manual.rst

 The build targets are put in a directory called bin, and under it they are sorted in directories depending on the toolset and build variant used.

+To build the examples, just change directory to the examples directory and invoke ``bjam`` from there.
+To build and run the tests, go to the test directory and run ``bjam``.

 Note that if you're building on windows using the ``msvc`` toolset, you cannot run it from a cygwin terminal, you'll have to run it from a ``cmd`` terminal.
 The same goes for cygwin, if you're building with gcc in cygwin you'll have to run it from a cygwin terminal.